 Arrange a meeting to discuss the raci chart with your major project stakeholders.
 Try to arrange a short meeting to avoid time-consuming discussions.

 Step 6: Keep the chart updated through the life cycle of the project

 Responsibilities and assignments may change as the project progresses.
 New members may join the team and some of the members may leave.
-Therefore, you need to keep the chart updated and modify when needed through the life cycle of the project.
+Therefore, you need to keep the chart updated and modify it when needed through the life cycle of the project.